carolinemaymaguirecmm/about/docs/projects/fast-dsp-microservice/deployment-guide.md

 # Deploy a FastAPI microservice to AWS EC2 using Uvicorn

 This guide shows you how to deploy a FastAPI microservice to AWS EC2.
-The example app fetches tidal data from the WorldTides API and serves it through a RESTful endpoint.
+The microservice fetches tidal data from the WorldTides API and serves it through a RESTful endpoint.
 You can adapt the same pattern for any data-driven API.

 ## Deploy the FastAPI microservice locally